NicoJuicy/LearnML/ml/imbalanced_data.md

 - Biased Sampling
 - Measurement Error

-The imbalance might be a property of the problem domain.
+The imbalance may also be a property of the problem domain.

 For example, the natural occurrence or presence of one class may dominate other classes which may be because the process that generates observations in one class is more expensive in time, cost, computation, or other resources.

-Thus, it is often infeasible or intractable to simply collect more samples from the domain in order to improve the class distribution.
+Thus, it is often infeasible or intractable to simply collect more samples from the domain to improve the class distribution.
 Instead, a model is required to learn the difference between the classes.

 ## Challenge of Imbalanced Classification

 The imbalance of the class distribution will vary across problems.

-A classification problem may be a little skewed such as if there is a slight imbalance.
+A classification problem may be a little skewed such as a slight imbalance.

-Alternately, the classification problem may have a severe imbalance where there might be hundreds or thousands of examples in one class and tens of examples in another class for a given training dataset.

-- Slight Imbalance.
-An imbalanced classification problem where the distribution of examples is uneven by a small amount in the training dataset (4:6).
+- Slight Imbalance: An imbalanced classification problem where the distribution of examples is uneven by a small amount in the training dataset (4:6).

-- Severe Imbalance.
-An imbalanced classification problem where the distribution of examples is uneven by a large amount in the training dataset (1:100 or more).
+- Severe Imbalance: An imbalanced classification problem where the distribution of examples is uneven by a large amount in the training dataset (1:100 or more).

 Most of the contemporary works in class imbalance concentrate on imbalance ratios ranging from 1:4 up to 1:100.

-In real-life applications such as fraud detection or cheminformatics, we may deal with problems with imbalance ratio ranging from 1:1000 up to 1:5000.
+In real-life applications such as fraud detection or cheminformatics, we may deal with problems with an imbalance ratio ranging from 1:1000 up to 1:5000.

-A slight imbalance is often not a concern and the problem can often be treated like a normal classification predictive modeling problem.
+A slight imbalance is often not a concern and the problem can often be treated as a normal classification predictive modeling problem.

 A severe imbalance of the classes can be challenging to model and may require the use of specialized techniques.

-The class or classes with abundant examples are called the **major** or **majority classes** whereas the class with few examples (and there is typically just one) is called the **minor** or **minority class**.

 - Majority Class: The class (or classes) in an imbalanced classification predictive modeling problem that has many examples.